 I migrated to UNH from a career that initially started in the oil field working as a Field Engineer with Halliburton Services, then I worked for 5 years as a licensed Professional Engineer in a small Civil/Surveying firm that specialized in land development for residential and commercial clients.
 An early adopter of CAD in this field, I started working heavily with AutoCAD and computer networks in 1986, which created an opportunity to consult with the Civil Technology faculty here at UNH, when they brought their CAD lab facilities on line in 1988.
 Later in 1990, when a position became available I decided to give it a try as I had always enjoyed teaching small seminars and training other employees at my previous jobs.

-My teaching focus is in Construction Management: statics, construction materials, soils and foundation design, drainage and storm water Ken Flesher in his Toyota Pickupmanagement, and septic system design.
-I also currently teach our computer applications course and a class in algebra and trigonometry.
+My teaching focus is in Construction Management: statics, construction materials, soils and foundation design, drainage and storm water management, and septic system design.
+I have also taught a computer applications course and a class in algebra and trigonometry.